Dfam-consortium/TETools/README.md

 ### Customizing the RepeatMasker libraries
 <!-- previous header name / link: --><a id="using-repbase-repeatmasker-edition"></a>

-By default, RepeatMasker is only packaged with the root (0th) FamDB file.
-Details about the contents of the files are available from the [FamDB repo](https://github.com/Dfam-consortium/FamDB) and the files themselves are available to download from [Dfam.org](https://www.dfam.org/releases/Dfam_3.8/families/FamDB/)
+Currently, RepeatMasker is installed without a TE library, however it will support annotation with custom libraries (using the -lib mylib.fa command line option).

-Additional setup is needed to install additional FamDB files and/or to install RepBase RepeatMasker Edition for use with the container.
-This is a different process from using a custom library of FASTA or HMM models, which can be accomplished by using the `-lib` option to `RepeatMasker`.
+Additional setup is necesary to use TE libraries such as Dfam or RepBase for use with the container.
 Modifying the container can become a quite complex task, depending on which software and versions are being used and how the system is configured.
 Instead these instructions will create a modifiable local `Libraries` folder that can be mounted back into the container.